-Throughout my career I have made it a point of asking people questions with the goal of identifying things we have in common.
+Throughout my career, I have made it a point of asking people questions with the goal of identifying things we have in common.
 Once I identify something we have in common, I transition the conversation to that subject.
 When I do, I almost immediately feel them connecting with me.

 Now you may think that people will notice that you are modeling them and misinterpret the behavior as mimicking.
 While there is a risk of this occurring, it really depends on how obvious you are in your modeling.
-For example, if I am sitting at a table with someone who leans back in their chair, I won’t instantly lean back; rather I will wait a couple seconds to model their position.
+For example, if I am sitting at a table with someone who leans back in their chair, I won’t instantly lean back; rather, I will wait a couple of seconds to model their position.

 I have been using this method of building rapport for almost the entirety of my professional career, and I am not aware of a time when someone picked up on the fact that I was modeling him or her.
 After all, why should people be suspicious?
 You are just like them.

 There will also be occasions when you will want to lead those you are modeling.
 For instance, if you are with a prospective client and you find yourselves both leaning back while engaging in small talk, a posture change would be appropriate when the conversation shifts to the business at hand.
 In that scenario, it may be appropriate to change your posture and lean forward to emphasize or show them something.
-In most cases they will follow your lead and lean forward.
+In most cases, they will follow your lead and lean forward.

-This past week a gentleman with enormous energy interviewed me.
+This past week, a gentleman with enormous energy interviewed me.
 I had done my research prior to the interview and knew I would have to step up my energy to match his.
 When we were finished, he gave me a high five and said, “Todd, that turned out great!”
 I am confident that modeling my energy with his created an instant bond.

-One of the greatest benefits of mirroring and modeling is its ability to accelerate the rapport building process.
-In my real estate career modeling enabled me to quickly build rapport with my prospective clients, most of whom I had never met before our initial meeting.
+One of the greatest benefits of mirroring and modeling is its ability to accelerate the rapport-building process.
+In my real estate career, modeling enabled me to quickly build rapport with my prospective clients, most of whom I had never met before our initial meeting.
 The end result was 92% of these residential sellers selected me to sell their homes.